sirt3tris/ArtifactSurvey/index.md

 ### 15 dimensional player experience evaluation

-The Items of the quantitative sections were rated by participants on a scale from 1 (not at all) to 5 (extremely) and grouped into 15 dimensions:
+The Items of the quantitative sections were rated by participants on a scale from 1 (not at all) to 5 (extremely) and grouped into 15 dimensions, 11 were directly related to the immediate game experience:

 - **Immersion**
 - **Annoyance**